crcresearch/ember-osf-dashboard/README.md

+# DEVELOPMENT MOVED TO [EMBER-CRAFT-REPOSITORY](https://github.com/crcresearch/ember-craft-repository/) UNTIL FURTHER NOTICE.
+THIS REPOSITORY IS NOT UP TO DATE.

 # Ember OSF Dashboard

 This project is for creating a Ember Dashboard on top of [OSF](http://osf.io).
 Semantic-UI has been added to the dependencies and installs with bower.